 - 1) Preplan the project to identify and minimize electrical hazards.
-Such preplanning activities shall include, but not necessarily be limited to, a site survey to identify pre-existing electrical hazards and conditions. - 2) Design a safe, temporary electrical system that anticipates project needs.
+Such preplanning activities shall include, but not necessarily be limited to, a site survey to identify preexisting electrical hazards and conditions. - 2) Design a safe, temporary electrical system that anticipates project needs.
 Such a system must include and address adequate and safe access to temporary power throughout the duration of the project.
 The system must also include adequate lighting and safe routing of electrical cables that feed branch circuits.
-All power distribution units (PDU's) and turtles must be routed so that no branch circuit conductors are laid on the floor. - 3) Design and implement a plan to transition the project from temporary power to permanent power. - 4) Identify potential electrical disruptions at the project and communicate the potential disruptions and the protections to successfully mitigate any such disruptions to the project owner or any others that could be impacted by a disruption. - 5) Create and implement an electrical inspection plan to verify that equipment, electrical systems, tools and electrical cords used at the project meet or exceed the applicable OSHA, NEC, UL and NFPA standards.
+All power distribution units (PDU's) and turtles must be routed so that no branch circuit conductors are laid on the floor. - 3) Design and implement a plan to transition the project from temporary power to permanent power. - 4) Identify potential electrical disruptions at the project and communicate the potential disruptions and the protections to successfully mitigate any such disruptions to the project owner or any others that could be impacted by a disruption.